Bigeye Shiner

 Colors

-Bright silvery body with a distinct dusky or dark lateral stripe running from the snout to the base of the tail; fins are generally transparent.
+Bright silvery body with a prominent dark, dusky lateral stripe running from the snout to the tail.
+Scales on the upper back often have dark outlines, creating a faint diamond pattern.

 Key Features